• Skip to primary navigation

 Shadow Drawing

 Try drawing 3D shadow shapes outdoors on a sunny day.
-You should find the shadow changes as the the day progresses and the sun moves.
+You should find the shadow changes as the day progresses and the sun moves.
 Try drawing a shadow of the same shape every 2 hours during the day.
 What happens?

 Build a Raft